A Black man died after he was pinned to the ground by security guards at a Milwaukee hotel. Now his family wants answers - KESQ

 By Alisha Ebrahimji, CNN

-(CNN) — The death of a Black man after he was pinned to the ground by security guards at a Wisconsin hotel last month is being investigated by prosecutors as a homicide as his family grapples with more questions than answers – despite parts of the encounter being captured by witnesses on video.
+(CNN) — The death of a Black man after he was pinned to the ground by security guards at a Wisconsin hotel last month is being investigated as a homicide, as members of his family and their attorneys on Wednesday called for criminal charges and marched to the hotel in protest of the fatal encounter that was partly captured on video.

-Part of a video posted on social media shows four security guards pinning Mitchell to the ground.
+Part of a video posted on social media shows security guards and others pinning Mitchell to the ground.
 Mitchell can be heard grunting and pleading with the guards, repeatedly saying “please” and “I’m sorry.”

 One of the guards, who appears to be White, can be heard saying “stay down,” and “stop fighting,” as the others, who appear to be people of color, hold Mitchell down, the video shows.
 The same guard is heard calling out to witnesses, “This is what happens when you go into the ladies room.”